BricePissard/Simple-Todo-List/README.md

 Only one image have been used for this Web-App to limit the page load.
 All graphic rendering is processed by either CSS or SVG.

-### 3.1.3 - Design Paterns and Hacking preventions
+### 3.1.3 - Design Paterns and Hacking Preventions
 Both of the code on frontend and backend respect the main programing Design Paterns.
 Several basic technics have been made to prevent hacking (SQL-injection, cross-domain attacks,...).